Written by: Max Vishnev, founder of CityRover Walks NY

 But let’s not sugarcoat it:

-The NYC subway system is very big, often crowded, and could be very confusing for first-time visitors, especially for visitors who don’t have much experience with large metro systems.
+The NYC subway system is very big, often crowded, experiences frequent delays, and could be very confusing for first-time visitors, especially for visitors who don’t have much experience with large metro systems.
 With more than 22 subway lines (plus 3 shuttles) and over 700 miles of tracks, and 472 subway stations, it’s easy to get intimidated, lost, or both.

 This guide is meant to give you some knowledge and confidence in using the system correctly.